binarystacker/Dave_Logs/README.md

 > \* works on terminals that offer support for emoji and eoloring.

 ### What Dave Logs is not
 Dave Logs is not a full logging framework with a persistent layer and is not to be used as such.
-Instead it is a dev-time debugging logs injection system which later can cleanly and throughly be stripped later for your release builds. see note under the [Customization Tips](#customization-tips) section (specifically subsection `log to permanent file`)
+Instead it is a dev-time debugging logs injection system which later can cleanly and throughly be stripped for your release builds. see note under the [Customization Tips](#customization-tips) section (specifically subsection `log to permanent file`)

 ## Quick Demo
 ```cpp